yuanz03/tp/docs/UserGuide.md

 </box>

 **Examples:**
-* `unassigninjury pl/John Doe i/ACL` - Removes the ACL injury status from John Doe
+1. `unassigninjury pl/John Doe i/ACL` - Removes the ACL injury status from John Doe
-* `unassigninjury pl/Musiala i/fibula fracture` - Removes the fibula fracture injury status from Musiala
+2. `unassigninjury pl/Musiala i/fibula fracture` - Removes the fibula fracture injury status from Musiala

 <box type="info" seamless>

-**Expected output:** "David Li's ACL injury status has been removed!"
+**Expected success message** (Example 1): "John Doe's ACL injury status has been removed!"

-Switches to the `Viewing Players` panel if not already in it.

-If the player has no other injury status, their status will automatically return to the default "FIT" status.
+**Expected behaviour:** If the player has no other injury status, their status will automatically return to the default "FIT" status.

 ![unassign an injury message](images/unassignInjuryResult.png)
 </box>